ROCm/gpu-cluster-networking/docs/how-to/roce-network-config.rst

             Eth1/65      N/A                                     N/A               N/A               N/A               N/A               False
             Eth1/66      N/A                                     N/A               N/A               N/A               N/A               False

-   .. tab-item:: Arista switches
+   .. tab-item:: Arista

       Arista switches are pre-configured to use the standard extended naming convention, no additional action is required.

-   .. tab-item:: Juniper switches
+   .. tab-item:: Juniper

       Juniper switches are pre-configured to use the standard extended naming convention, no additional action is required.

+   .. tab-item:: Cisco

+      Cisco switches are pre-configured to use the standard extended naming convention, no additional action is required.

 Verify all connected transceivers are detected
 ------------------------------------------------------------------------------------------------------------------------